 Preachers are fond of using the convocation texts to motivate people to go to church, assuming that the phrase “holy convocation” implies a public meeting, for instance:

 “The seventh day there is a sabbath of complete rest, a holy convocation” (Lev 23:3).

 But the Old Testament Sabbath was proclaimed as a day to rest; not a day for meetings.
 Note that the entire day is “a holy convocation”.
 The Hebrew word translated “convocation” simply refers to something that is called out.
 This can be a meeting or a day or many other things.

 Isaiah 58 contains a different formulation of the Sabbath commandment.
-Instead of work it refers to “doing your own pleasure” and “your own ways” and “speaking your own word”.
-Instead of rest it refers to calling the sabbath a delight and honourable:
+Instead of work, it refers to “doing your own pleasure” and “your own ways” and “speaking your own word”.
+Instead of rest, it refers to calling the sabbath a delight and honorable:

 Isa 58:13 “If because of the sabbath, you turn your foot From doing your own pleasure on My holy day, And call the sabbath a delight, the holy day of the LORD honorable, And honor it, desisting from your own ways, From seeking your own pleasure And speaking your own word, 14 Then you will take delight in the LORD, And I will make you ride on the heights of the earth; And I will feed you with the heritage of Jacob your father, For the mouth of the LORD has spoken.”